The Architecture of Jagannath Temple Puri

 The carvings narrate tales of divine incarnations, cosmic battles, and acts of devotion.
 The skilled craftsmen have brought these stories to life through their artistry, showcasing their deep understanding of mythology and their ability to transform stone into works of art.

-Torana Gates:
+Torana Gates

 The entrances to the Jagannath Temple are marked by magnificent torana gates, also known as “Mukhasalas.”
 These toranas serve as ceremonial gateways, welcoming devotees into the temple complex.
 The torana gates feature intricate carvings of gods, goddesses, celestial beings, mythical creatures, and geometric patterns.